If you’re visiting Mount Rushmore soon, you may be wondering, “Does Mount Rushmore have a campground?”

 Can You Park an RV at Mount Rushmore?

-Yes, you can, but the parking is very limited during peak season-May thru September.
+Yes, you can, but the parking is very limited during peak season-May through September.
 Arrive early, if possible, and stay in lane 4.
 Parking is only $10 per vehicle.

 *Note that you cannot stay overnight in the parking lot in your RV.